How to Create Windows 8/8.1 System Backup? [2 Free Ways]

-Anyway, I’d like to introduce Windows 8 and Windows 8.1 System Image Backup here.
+Anyway, I will introduce Windows 8 and Windows 8.1 System Image Backup here for your reference.

 What’s the difference between a system image and regular backup?

 A system image is a copy of the drives required for Windows to run, additional drives could also be included.
 That is to say, you can create a Windows 8 system backup or even a hard drive backup to an image file, and use it to restore the computer if it ever stops working.

 Meanwhile, a regular backup usually copies your files from libraries and personal folders, which is designed more for data recovery and cannot be used for system recovery.

 Can I backup my entire computer with system image?

 As mentioned above, you can include additional data drives to the system image, so as to back up the entire hard drive by selecting all the drives on it.
 That is, basically the complete PC backup.

 How to create system image in Windows 8/8.1?

 Windows 8 or Windows 8.1 system backup recommends you to store the image file on external drives rather than local drive, because when disk fails, you may lose everything on it.
 Therefore you could prepare an external hard drive or network location as the backup destination.